Configuration Deep Dive¶

 - AREDN Alert Message (AAM) Refresh

-- The AREDN® development team may post messages which Internet-connected nodes will automatically retrieve once every 12 hours.
-You can use this refresh setting if you want your node to retrieve any new messages without having to wait for the next auto-refresh window.
-Move the slider to ON and click Save Setting to trigger an immediate message retrieval.
+The AREDN® development team may post messages which Internet-connected nodes can automatically download.
+You can execute the aam.refresh action if you want your node to retrieve any new messages without having to wait for the next auto-refresh window.
+Click the Execute button to trigger an immediate message retrieval.
 This will retrieve all alerts eligible for display on your node, whether they come from the AREDN® server over the Internet or from a local message source on your mesh network.

 - AREDN Alerts Local Path

 This field allows you to enter the URL for a local alert message repository.
 If you configure such a local repository then your nodes without Internet access can also receive alert messages pertinent to your local mesh.
-As shown below, enter the URL without a trailing backslash.
+Enter the URL without a trailing backslash.

 .txtextension as shown below.

 To create a broadcast message intended for all local nodes, enter your message text in a file named